Crowd Counting Considering Network Flow Constraints in Videos: Experimental Results and Analysis

-Table \ref{tab-performance2} presents the comparison between the counting accuracy of our proposed method and that of Conte's\cite{CDF2} method.
-It is worth noting that our method has a significant performance improvement comparing to Conte's result, except video S1.L3.14-17(1) and video S1.L1.13-57(2).
-We find that extracted features of these two videos can not well adapt to the rapid changes of the density of crowd.
-In the future, we will focus on improving the features of groups of videos.
+Table \ref{tab-performance-PETS2009} presents the comparison between the counting accuracy of the proposed method and that of Conte's\cite{CDF2} and Zini's\cite{ZLN} method on PETS2009 datasets.
+Here, the training set is constructed by manually collecting 30-40 frames from each video, which is the same as that in Conte's method.
+It is worth noting that when compared with Conte's results the QP method has a significant performance improvements, except video V4 and video V5.
+In these two videos, there is a rapid change of the density of people when they turn right in the scene.
+Our designed feature, too simple to adapt well to these rapid changes, may to some extent affect initial estimations of people number.
+Despite of the improvements on the results the QP method can make, there are still gaps between our results and Conte's for the two videos.

+Table \ref{tab-performance-PETS20092} demonstrates the comparison between the performance of the proposed method and that of Zhang's\cite{ZXH} method on PETS2009 datasets.
+The training sets are the same as that in Zhang's\cite{ZXH} method as reported in Table \ref{tab-performance-PETS20092}.
+The results suggest that the regression model with network flow constraints can always obtain lower MRE.
+That is, we can picture that there are no sharp changes on the curve of people counting predicted by the proposed method.

+Finally, we compare our proposed method with previous studies in the literature on the UCSD and Fudan datasets in Table \ref{tab-performance-UCSD}.
+As shown in Table \ref{tab-performance-UCSD}, the proposed method can get lower MRE than Ryan's algorithm.
+However, QP method performs less than successfully on UCSD dataset.
+Since we simply load foreground images provided by authors of UCSD dataset in foreground extraction phase and the provided foreground area is larger than the real area, because the foreground area includes the moving people and some background pixels.
+The group feature, which uses all pixels in each group as key part, interferes with the accurate estimation of the number of people in this method.